dahlbyk/posh-git/README.md

 Before installing posh-git make sure the following prerequisites have been met.

 1. Windows PowerShell 5.x or PowerShell Core 6.0.
-   Get PowerShell Core 6.0 for Windows, Linux or macOS from [here][pscore-install].
+   You can get PowerShell Core 6.0 for Windows, Linux or macOS from [here][pscore-install].
-   You can check your PowerShell version by executing `$PSVersionTable.PSVersion`.
+   Check your PowerShell version by executing `$PSVersionTable.PSVersion`.

 2. On Windows, script execution policy must be set to either `RemoteSigned` or `Unrestricted`.
    Check the script execution policy setting by executing `Get-ExecutionPolicy`.